Benedictteo05/OSA_notes/Application Security/L3 - Client-side Attack.md

 	- Filter out special characters in HTML body.
 	- Check input against a white-list.
 	- E.g. Using ASP.NET Validation Server Controls.
+- ASP.NET Core and Razor.
+	- By default, they save us from the attack.
+	- if need to render HTML content, use `@Html.Raw(htmlContent)`

 **3 types of XSS**
 - **Reflected XSS** (non-persistent), where the malicious string originates from the victim's request. (form field, hidden field, URL, etc...).
 The website then includes this malicious string in the response sent back to the user.